NDR 1 Niedersachsen: Reception

-Through the frequency FM 98.0 MHz (Harz-West transmitter in the Upper Harz: 772 m elevation, 243 m antenna height, and a transmission power of 100 kW), NDR 1 Niedersachsen can be received with good receivers and in favorable reception locations in large parts of Central Germany (up to around Leipzig), as well as in North and East Hesse, the northern peaks of the Bavarian Rhön, and the Thuringian Forest.
-Additionally, the program can be heard on the frequency FM 91.1 MHz from the Steinkimmen transmitter in almost all of northern Lower Saxony.
+Through the frequency FM 98.0 MHz (Harz-West transmitter in the Upper Harz: 772 m elevation, 243 m antenna height and a transmission power of 100 kW), NDR 1 Niedersachsen can be received with good receivers and in favorable reception locations in large parts of Central Germany (up to around Leipzig), as well as in North and East Hesse, the northern peaks of the Bavarian Rhön, and the Thuringian Forest.
+Additionally, the station can be heard on the frequency FM 91.1 MHz from the Steinkimmen transmitter in almost all of northern Lower Saxony.

 Since May 28, 2014, NDR 1 Niedersachsen has also been broadcasting from Klieversberg in Wolfsburg, with a transmission power of 100 watts on the FM frequency 90.4 MHz.